 Having said that though, there are a large number of business schools known to admit candidates with GMAT scores around the real “average” at 600 or less.

 We have covered a wide range of US business schools in this article where a low or average GMAT score is considered competent for MBA applications.
+Read How to overcome a low GMAT score and get into a top MBA program?

 However, if applicants are looking to cast a wider and equally competitive net for MBA applications, Europe and Canada present excellent options for a sound business degree with a variety of possibilities at business schools that either have low GMAT expectations or none at all.